 At the same time, the NOC team can visualize the impact of the issue in a topology map as shown above.
 The topology map shows the Port Down issue and the health of various layers of the infrastructure, including services.

 Providing real-time visibility and actionable insights into faults are not enough.
 To meet SLA and service quality expectations in real time requires automated remediation across the infrastructure, orchestration and service layers.

-VMware Telco Cloud Operations provides a remediation policy framework that automates the processes and procedures for common NOC faults that can be handled without human involvement.
+VMware Telco Cloud Service Assurance provides a remediation policy framework that automates the processes and procedures for common NOC faults that can be handled without human involvement.
 Administrators can define policies to allow automatic remediation actions when specific infrastructure faults occur that affect service.
 Different automated remediation actions can be taken based upon the duration of the problem.
 The framework also manages the remediation process by providing alerts and notifications, dispatch for repair, etc.